 Architecture of Hoa Lo Prison

-The total area of the former prison was up to more than 12,000m².
-However, today, only 2,434m² is retained for preservation to become a relic site, serving the purpose of sightseeing for those who want to come and witness with their own eyes what the colonial prison looked like when exploring Hanoi.
+The total area of the former prison was more than 12,000 m².
+However, today, only 2,434 m² is retained as a relic site, serving as a sightseeing destination for those who want to see with their own eyes what the colonial prison looked like while exploring Hanoi.

-The French colonialists paid special attention to the construction of the prison, especially the materials.
+The French colonialists paid special attention to the construction of the prison, particularly the materials used.
 All equipment and accessories had to be imported from France and approved by the architect.
 The cells at Hoa Lo Prison were designed in the same style: tiled roofs, solid brick walls, painted with gray lime and tar.
-The cells only had some small windows opened close to the roof, making the cells even darker and more stuffy.
+The cells had only a few small windows near the roof, making them even darker and more stuffy.

-Surrounding the prison was a solidly built stone wall (4.3m and 5.4m high, 0.5m thick), on which were placed sharp pieces of glass to prevent prisoners from escaping.
+Surrounding the prison was a solidly built stone wall (4.3m and 5.4m high, 0.5m thick), on which sharp pieces of glass were placed to prevent prisoners from escaping.
 A patrol line along the corridor more than 2m wide separated the prison’s protective wall.
-At the four corners of the prison were four guard towers so that the guards could observe all activities both inside and outside the prison.
+At the four corners of the prison were four guard towers, allowing the guards to observe all activity both inside and outside the prison.

 – Zone C: For French or foreign prisoners.

-– Zone D: For prisoners awaiting death penalty.
+– Zone D: For prisoners awaiting the death penalty.

 Within the relic site, there is also a memorial to depict the image of the miserable prison and to commemorate the soldiers and revolutionaries who sacrificed their lives at Hoa Lo Prison.
-This is a place that attracts many people to visit and express their gratitude to the deceased.
+This is a place that attracts many visitors to express their gratitude to the deceased.

 The most notorious prison in the world

-Even before its completion, in January 1899, Hoa Lo Prison was in charge of detaining people.
+Even before its completion in January 1899, Hoa Lo Prison was used to detain people.
 According to the original design, this place was only enough to detain 500 prisoners, but the prison was expanded many times to have more space.
-In the years 1950-1953, Hoa Lo imprisoned up to 2,000 prisoners.
-It became a “hell on earth” that no one wanted to come.
+In 1950-1953, Hoa Lo imprisoned up to 2,000 people.
+It became a “hell on earth” that no one wanted to come to.

 In the southwest corner of the prison, the French colonialists built cell area 1 to detain prisoners sentenced to death.
-The conditions of detention here were dark, stuffy, cramped, and lacking in oxygen.
+The conditions of detention here were dark, stuffy, cramped, and oxygen-deprived.
 Prisoners were shackled day and night, beaten, punished with bland food or starved, and had to urinate on the spot.

 Many barbaric torture weapons